proc7ts/supply/README.md

 The callback will be called at most once.

-### `to(target: { isOff: false, off: (reason?: unknown) => void })`
+### `to(receiver: { isOff: false, off: (reason?: unknown) => void })`

-Registers a target of the supply.
+Registers a receiver of the supply.

-Once this supply is cut off, the `target` will be informed on that, unless it is unavailable already.
+Once this supply is cut off, the `receiver` will be informed on that, unless it is unavailable already.

-The `target` becomes unavailable once its `isOff` flag set to true.
+The `receiver` becomes unavailable once its `isOff` flag set to true.

-Supply targets may be used as a passive alternative to `removeEventListener` approach.
-While the latter can be used to remove the listener in order to stop receiving events, the supply target may set itself unavailable, so that the source supply would be able to remove it occasionally.
+Supply receivers may be used as a passive alternative to `removeEventListener` approach.
+While the latter can be used to remove the listener in order to stop receiving events, the supply receiver may set itself unavailable, so that the supplier would be able to remove it occasionally.

 ### `whenDone()`